Keeping Out Raccoons

 A raccoon proof cat door or dog door must control access in both directions (or have special programming), preventing the raccoon from tricking the pet door into thinking someone is exiting your home.
 Here's our list:

 - Cat Mate Elite Series

 - PetSafe Smart Door Large and Small

 - SureFlap Microchip Pet Door (has a special Raccoon Mode that must be programmed)

 For patio panel pet doors we'd recommend the Power Pet Automatic Patio Doors or the SureFlap ThermoPanel 2E.
 These automatic panels will lock and keep any critters or strays away from your sliding glass door.

 For sash windows, we'd recommend the raccoon proof SureFlap Thermo Sash 2E.
 The SureFlap Microchip Pet Door is special in that it does not control who exits your home, but it does have an additional heavy duty locking mechanism that engages specifically to keep raccoons out!
 Raccoon Mode, or Custom mode 5, is a one of a kind feature.
 Check it out:

 Here are some alternative suggestions that might help keep the raccoons from messing with your pet's door in the first place!

-- Install the cat door several feet off the ground.
-The cat will jump up to a platform before entering, but since raccoons don't jump like cats, this could be an effective deterrent.
+- If you have a cat door, install the door a few feet from the ground.
+The cat can jump up to a platform before entering, while raccoons cannot jump like cats this could deter them from breaking in.

 - Installing a small radio tuned to a talk show to suggest human presence near the pet door.